Browse Deployment & Clients

 Client log data

-- Use the Column Selector icon to choose which fields to display and reorder them.
+- Use the Columns picker to choose which of the twelve fields display.

 Related